Logan Institute of Religion: Original building construction

-2023 (planned) - It is anticipated the building will be demolished in early 2023, with a new building to be constructed over the following 2 years.
+2023 rebuilding

+In March 2023, the existing structure was demolished.
+A new 100,000 square feet two-story building is being constructed in its place over the next 18 to 28 months.
+The building will be u-shaped with a central courtyard accessible from Darwin Ave, and a parking structure underneath will accommodate 170 cars.

+The front of the building (facing the Taggart Student Center) will be mostly glass covering 51% of the ground floor area.

-Other History
+Other history

 Construction on the Logan Institute began in 1928 as the first institute of religion in the state of Utah.
-When the building was completed, it was dedicated by LDS Church president Heber J. Grant on Easter Sunday, 31 March 1929.
+When the building was completed, it was dedicated by LDS Church president Heber J. Grant on Easter Sunday, March 31, 1929.
 When it opened, there was a total enrollment of 114 students and offered two classes: Bible Literature and Moral Philosophy.
-The institute's first class graduated on 26 May 1935 and had 21 students.
+The institute's first class graduated on May 26, 1935, and had 21 students.
 Thomas C. Romney was the first institute director and the only instructor until Milton R. Hunter was hired in 1936.

-On 25 January 2012, the building suffered from a minor fire that started in the second floor kitchen.
+On January 25, 2012, the building suffered from a minor fire that started in the second floor kitchen.
 The fire began when a box of apples was left on a stove burner, causing $18,000 in damages.
 This prompted upgrades to the structure, including adding a sprinkler system to the building's upper level.

-Features
+Features of the pre-2023 building

 Organs

-The institute's west chapel contains a hybrid organ built by Anderson Organ Works with twenty-nine stops.
-Twenty-one of the stops are voiced by six ranks of pipes, with the remaining eight voices provided by speakers located within the swell box.
-The swell box also houses a rank of chimes, although the chimes are not playable from the current organ console.
+The institute's west chapel contained a hybrid organ built by Anderson Organ Works with twenty-nine stops.
+Twenty-one of the stops were voiced by six ranks of pipes, with the remaining eight voices provided by speakers located within the swell box.
+The swell box also housed a rank of chimes, although the chimes were not playable from the organ console.

-The institute has an additional three electronic organs: one in the east chapel; one in the gym used for weekly devotionals; and one that travels with the institute choirs.
-Throughout the building there are also five grand pianos, and various upright pianos located in classrooms.
+The institute had an additional three electronic organs: one in the east chapel; one in the gym used for weekly devotionals; and one that traveled with the institute choirs.
+Throughout the building there were also five grand pianos, and various upright pianos located in classrooms.

-Art and Artifacts
+Art and artifacts

-The Joseph Smith Student Lounge has a 10' x 26' mural of the sacred grove painted by Kent Wallis.
-The west chapel previously had a stained glass window, but after renovations the window is now only visible from the attic area.
-The library is the largest in the state for an institute of religion and contains several items of historic value, including an original copy of the Book of Mormon and a 1906 sacrament set from the Mendon ward.
+The Joseph Smith Student Lounge had a 10' x 26' mural of the sacred grove painted by Kent Wallis.
+The west chapel originally had a stained glass window, but after later renovations the window was only visible from the attic area.
+The library was the largest in the state for an institute of religion and contained several items of historic value, including an original copy of the Book of Mormon and a 1906 sacrament set from the Mendon ward.
+Before the building was demolished in 2023, some of the library's contents were moved to the Church History Library.